"One of the brightest minds in finance."

 Warren Mosler is an American economist and theorist, and one of the leading voices in the field of Modern Monetary Theory.

 An entrepreneur and financial professional, Warren Mosler has spent the past 40 years gaining an insider’s knowledge of monetary operations.
 He co-founded AVM, a broker/dealer providing advanced financial services to large institutional accounts and the Illinois Income Investors (III) family of investment funds in 1982.
 He holds a B.A. in Economics from the University of Connecticut and remains deeply involved in the academic community.
 He has given presentations at conferences around the world and published numerous articles in economic journals, newspapers, and periodicals.
-Mosler is also the author of “The Seven Deadly Innocent Frauds of Economic Policy” that has been translated into Italian, Polish, Russian, and Spanish.
+Mosler is also the author of “The Seven Deadly Innocent Frauds of Economic Policy” that has been translated into Italian, Polish, Russian, Spanish, and Arabic.

 He is attributed with creating Mosler’s law that states, “There is no financial crisis so deep that a sufficiently large fiscal adjustment cannot correct it.”